-2. The initial response to a complaint should occur as soon as possible and not longer than one week from receiving the complaint.
-Every effort will be made to review and respond to a complaint within 30 days.
+2. The initial response to a complaint should occur as soon as possible and not longer than five business days from receiving the complaint.
+Every effort will be made to review and respond to a complaint within 14 business days.

 3. Documentation about the complaint will be kept in a file separate from any other file related to the stakeholder.

 4. It is the responsibility of all staff to have a working knowledge of the complaint resolution process and to cooperate with the processing of complaints.